saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ Both fine\-tuning and PEFT require the model to be trained from scratch on new data, making them equally data and computationally intensive.

- ☐ Fine\-tuning and PEFT do not involve model modification; they differ only in the type of data used for training, with fine\-tuning requiring labeled data and PEFT utilizing unlabeled data.
+ ☐ Fine\-tuning and PEFT do not involve model modification; they differ only in the type of data used for training, with fine\-tuning requiring labeled data and PEFT utilizing unlabeled data.<br><br>

 **50\.
 When activating content moderation in OCI Generative AI Agents, which of these can you specify?**